 When proving medical negligence, breach of duty must be assessed.
 That is, the standard of treatment received by the patient.
-If the treatment received is within the reasonable standard, then it is not negligent; even though an injury or harm may have occurred.
+If the treatment received is within the reasonable standard, then it is not negligent; even though an injury occurred.

 At Medical Negligence Direct, our medical negligence solicitors work with independent medical experts, who will evaluate your case and see that the treatment you receive fell short of expected standard.
 The experts we instruct are people who work in the same area of medicine as the healthcare practitioner who provided the substandard treatment.

-Need help in proving a breach of duty?
-Do you believe that your medical professional owes you a duty of care which was neglected?
-We would like to hear from you.
+If you need help proving a breach of duty or you believe that your medical professional owes you a duty of care which was neglected, we would like to hear from you.
 Our expert lawyers are readily available to help you in making duty of care medical negligence claims.

-Medical negligence UK law and the NHS constitution, makes provisions for patients to pursue claims if they have been treated negligently.
+Medical negligence UK law and the NHS constitution, makes provisions for patients to pursue claims if they are treated negligently.

 What Compensation can one get for breach of duty?

 With every injury or pain suffered, there is a legal right to compensation.
 You can claim compensation in medical negligence cases for losses suffered which were as a result of negligence of duty.
 Some of which may include:

 - Compensation for injury and sufferings

 - Compensation for psychological damage